phpseclib/mcrypt_compat/README.md

 - stream

 Although `nofb` is supported `ofb` is not.
 Further, mcrypt_compat's `ncfb` implementation has some incompatibles with mcrypt's implementation where `mcrypt_generic` and `mdecrypt_generic` are concerned.
 The unit tests elaborate.

+## Security contact information

+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.